microsoft/cpp_client_telemetry/lib/binder/README.md

 ## Serialization format

-Compact Binary protocol assumes that events do not necesarily have to be subsequently re-decorated by Telemetry Agent.
+Compact Binary protocol assumes that events do not necessarily have to be subsequently re-decorated by Telemetry Agent.
 Events originating in apps may be sent as-is.

 Whereas MessagePack encoding used by C API allows to express events that could be easily redecorated by Telemetry Agent.